Talking through Signs and Symptoms in Spanish with your patients

-This Video Viernes lesson focuses on talking through the different signs and symptoms in Spanish your patient could have when they see you in the clinic.
+This Medical Spanish lesson focuses on talking through the different signs and symptoms in Spanish your patient could have when they see you in the clinic.

 In this lesson you will learn about: